subodh-cse/SCT_ML_3/README.md

 # Results

+Model Accuracy: 69.25%

-The project achieves classification performance using HOG feature extraction combined with a Linear Support Vector Machine.
+The model successfully classifies cat and dog images using HOG features and a Linear SVM classifier.

 Performance may vary depending on: